Snowshoeing 3-days in northern Jämtland

 Rustic cabin stay in the mountains

 Explore the untouched wilderness of Northern Jämtland with the help of snowshoes and a local guide.
-A highly affordable two day adventure in the mountains with overnight in a rustic cabin surrounded by the mountains.
+A highly affordable adventure in the mountains with overnights in a rustic cabin surrounded by the mountains.

 Snowshoeing in Northern Jämtland, Sweden